-For expert guidance on your Paul and Daisy Soros Fellowship for New Americans application, check out Accepted’s MBA Application Packages, which include advising, editing, interview coaching, and a resume edit for the PD Soros Fellowship application.
+For expert guidance on your Paul and Daisy Soros Fellowship for New Americans application, check out Accepted’s Application Packages, which include advising, editing, interview coaching, and a resume edit for the PD Soros Fellowship application.

 ***Disclaimer: Information is subject to change.
 Please check with individual programs to verify the essay questions, instructions and deadlines.***Want Jennifer to help you get accepted?
 Click here to get in touch!

 • Paul & Daisy Soros Fellowship for New Americans: Funding, Community for Immigrants, a podcast interview

 • Three Community-Based Scholarships That Will Change How You Search for Scholarships